statechannels/go-nitro/docs/protocol-tutorial/0001-states-channels-execution-rules.md

 !!! warning

     The turn number must not exceed 281,474,976,710,655 because then it will overflow on chain.
+It should not exceed 4,294,967,295 because it may then overflow off-chain.
 It is very unlikely a channel would ever have this many updates.

 ### IsFinal